-All other national emission factors were developed by ENEA.
+All other national emission factors were determined by the ENEA.

-To insure data quality for CH4 emissions from biological treatment of solid waste the uncertainty has been estimated by IPCC 2006 guidelines to be about 100% in annual emissions, 20% and 100% concerning activity data and emission factors respectively.
+To ensure data quality for CH4 emissions from the biological treatment of solid waste, uncertainty was estimated by IPCC 2006 guidelines to be about 100% for annual emissions, and 20% and 100% for activity data and emission factors respectively.

-The calculation methods and metadata are listed in EF Database Italian Report pdf file.
+Calculation methods and metadata are described in the EF Database Italian Report pdf file.

 If you are a policy maker, you can also be interested in explanation about the way to build your own database, here.